New Balance Minimus Trail v3 Review Facts

 • Multidirectional lugs

-If you have been a fan of the previous versions, then will not be disappointed in the Minimus Trail v3.
+If you have been a fan of the previous versions, then you will not be disappointed in the Minimus Trail v3.
 The updates have not been drastic, but the changes made were welcomed.
 There are more lugs on the outsole and the overall style of the shoe got an update, which for the most part, was well received.
 The traction is even better than the previous version, allowing you to take on a variety of surfaces.
-The shoes is very lightweight, flexible, and surprisingly, supportive, especially for a minimalistic shoe.
+The shoes are very lightweight, flexible, and surprisingly, supportive, especially for a minimalistic shoe.
 Reviewers did have issues with the narrow fit, especially in the forefoot area and some runners had issues with blistering when wearing the shoes without socks.

 Since the release of the v3, New Balance has not only put out a fourth version but rereleased the popular original Minimus Trail shoe.
 However, overall, the Minimus Trail v3 is a solid trail running shoe, worthy of being a part of any trail runner's rotation.